thanhlecongg/NaturalTransformationForBenchmarkingNPR/README.md

-## Robustness meets Naturalness: An Empirical Study on Neural Program Repair
+## Evaluating Program Repair with Semantic-Preserving Transformations: A Naturalness Assessment

 This repository contains the data and code for the paper "Evaluating Program Repair with Semantic-Preserving Transformations: A Naturalness Assessment" (submitted to ACM Transactions on Software Engineering and Methodology).
 ### Data